 In 2012, Jane applied to A Start in Life for assistance.
 In her second year of a Bachelor of Early Childhood and Primary Teaching degree, Jane found herself under great financial strain.
 She had moved away from her family home to begin her studies and, supporting herself independently, had to work two part-time jobs in order to get by.
 However, with compulsory full-time student placements coming up, Jane would not have been able to continue her part-time work and earn the money required to support herself.
 She was contemplating withdrawing from her studies, before she found A Start in Life.

 A Start in Life was able to assist Jane with the costs of her tertiary education.
 We were able to help her pay rent and utilities bills whilst she undertook her student placements, and assisted her with the costs of educational essentials, such as course textbooks.
 With our support, Jane has been able to continue studying and will graduate as a qualified teacher at the end of this year.

 “The help from A Start in Life has helped me follow my dreams to become a teacher.
 Without your support I could not afford to study.
 Because of you, I am about to finish my degree and have a job that I love to do.
 Thank you so much,” said Jane.
 “I am so grateful and lucky.
 I will encourage others to apply to you and hopefully one day I can give back to help other students.”

-Our team of experienced case workers assessed the family’s financial circumstances to understand the barriers Ben would need to overcome to have the same learning advantages as his peers.
+Our experienced case workers assessed the family’s financial circumstances to understand the barriers Ben would need to overcome to have the same learning opportunities as his peers.